Idrija: Legend

-According to legend, a bucket maker working in a local spring spotted a small amount of liquid mercury over 500 years ago.
-Idrija is one of the few places in the world where mercury occurs in both its elemental liquid state and as cinnabar (mercury sulfide) ore.
+According to legend, a bucket maker working in a local spring spotted a small amount of liquid mercury in 1490.
+Idrija is one of the few places in the world where mercury occurs in both its native state and as cinnabar (mercury sulfide) ore.
 The subterranean shaft mine entrance known as Anthony's Shaft (Antonijev rov) is used today for tours of the upper levels, complete with life-sized depictions of workers over the ages.
 The lower levels, which extend to almost 400 meters below the surface and are no longer being actively mined, are currently being cleaned up.

 Church

 The parish church in the town is dedicated to Saint Joseph the Worker and belongs to the Diocese of Koper.
 There are three other churches in Idrija, dedicated to the Holy Trinity, Saint Anthony of Padua, and Our Lady of Sorrows.

 Notable people

-Notable people that were born or lived in Idrija include:
+Notable people who were born or lived in Idrija include: